AaronAcerboni/tileset.js/README.md

 - `canvasY`: The canvas y position to apply a tile from the top left.
 - `tileNumber`: An integer representing the desired tile to use (see Usage).
 - `config`: a config to use or use over the previously set config.
-If config properties were previously set, then setting specific properties in the config object is possible.
+If config properties were previously set, then setting only specific properties in the config object is possible.

 `tileset.tileMap(tileset, twoDimensionalArray, config)`